P ≠ RP Proof

 cannot in general be constructed within deterministic polynomial time, at all,

-since that polynomial P(n) is a priori unknown and cannot be computed
+since polynomial P(n) is a priori unknown or not given and cannot be computed within deterministic polynomial

 Note 4: Into the traditional definitions of the classes P and RP, a